defold/doc/docs/en/manuals/shader.md

 ## Variables

-A shader program consists of code that operate on data.
-Data is passed to and between shader programs through variables of different type:
+A shader program consists of code that operates on data.
+Data is passed to and between shader programs through variables of different types:

 Vertex attribute variables
 : Vertex attributes are used to send data to the vertex shader.
 Values are set per vertex and contain information about each vertex' position, normal, color and texture coordinate.
 These values are usually stored in the mesh created in a 3D modelling software and exported to Collada files that Defold can read.